tendermint/go-amino/README.md

 amino.RegisterConcrete(&MyStruct3{}, "anythingcangoinhereifitsunique", nil)
 ```

-Notice that an interface is represented by a nil pointer of that interface.
+Notice that an Interface is represented by a nil pointer of that Interface.

-Amino tries to transparently deal with pointers (and pointer-pointers) when it can.
+NOTE: Go-Amino tries to transparently deal with pointers (and pointer-pointers)
-When it comes to decoding a concrete type into an interface value, Go gives
+when it can.
+When it comes to decoding a concrete type into an Interface
-the user the option to register the concrete type as a pointer or non-pointer.
+value, Go gives the user the option to register the concrete type as a pointer
-If and only if the value is registered as a pointer the decoded value will be a pointer as well.
+or non-pointer.
+If and only if the value is registered as a pointer is the
-...
+decoded value will be a pointer as well.

-### Prefix bytes to identify the concrete type
+#### Prefix bytes to identify the concrete type

 All registered concrete types are encoded with leading 4 bytes (called "prefix
-bytes"), even when it's not held in an interface field/element.
+bytes"), even when it's not held in an Interface field/element.
 In this way,
 Amino ensures that concrete types (almost) always have the same canonical
 representation.
 The first byte of the prefix bytes must not be a zero byte, and
 the last 3 bits are reserved for the [`typ3` bits](#the-typ3-byte), so there
 are `2^(8x4-3)-2^(8x3-3) = 534,773,760` possible values.

-When there are 1024 concrete types registered that implement the same interface,
+When there are 1024 concrete types registered that implement the same Interface,
 the probability of there being a conflict is ~ 0.1%.

 This is assuming that all registered concrete types have unique natural names